raghvendra03/raghvendra03/README.md

 - I'm a self learner and continously learning Analytics, Data Science, Statistics and Mathematics with ML.

 💻 Currently I 'm working with **Infosys**
+⌚️ Also documenting my journey with data with 2 initiative
-⌚️ Currently doing 66 Days of Data Challange and updating my journey in here.
+   - 66 Days of Data Challange by Ken Jee
+   - 30 Days of ML Challange by Kaggle

 ### Technologies & Tools 🔥
 - **Languages**: Python, SQL.